-This article will cover the topic of colouring the background of charts in tradingview, colouring candlesticks and plotting different types of shapes on the chart.
+This article will cover the topic of coloring the background of charts in tradingview, coloring candlesticks, and plotting different types of shapes on the chart.
 Colouring is important to highlight important points or levels on the chart.

 - Coloring background

 There are two functions in the pine script that are used to color the background on the chart.